XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/sign.md

 <!-- MULTICODE_BLOCK_END -->

 To sign a transaction, you must provide a secret key that can [authorize the transaction](transaction-basics.html#authorizing-transactions).
+Typically you provide a seed value that the server derives the secret key from.
 You can do this in a few ways:

-* Provide a `secret` value and omit the `key_type` field.
+* Provide the seed in the `secret` field and omit the `key_type` field.
 This value can be formatted as an XRP Ledger [base58][] seed, RFC-1751, hexadecimal, or as a string passphrase. (secp256k1 keys only)
 * Provide a `key_type` value and exactly one of `seed`, `seed_hex`, or `passphrase`.
 Omit the `secret` field.
 (Not supported by the commandline syntax.)

 The request includes the following parameters: